-Danbold, F.& Huo, Y. J. (in review at the Journal of Personality and Social Psychology).
+Danbold, F. & Huo, Y. J. (under review at the Journal of Personality and Social Psychology).
 Who Gets to Represent Us?: Defense of Prototypicality Explains Dominant Group Resistance to Diversity

-Danbold, F., Onyeador, I.N., & Unzueta, M.M. (in review at the Journal of Experimental Social Psychology).
+Danbold, F., Onyeador, I.N., & Unzueta, M.M. (under review at the Journal of Experimental Social Psychology).
 Digressive Victimhood: How Dominant Groups Counter Claims of Oppression

-Danbold, F. & Huo, Y. J. (in in prep).
+Danbold, F. & Huo, Y. J. (under review at Political Psychology).
 Whites’ Anxiety about Changing National Identity and Support for Nativist Politics.